PAIR-code/lit/website/src/tutorials/tab-feat-attr.md

 ## Tabular Feature Attribution

+{%  include partials/link-out
+    link: "../../demos/penguins.html",
-{% include partials/link-out link: "../../demos/penguins.html", text: "Explore this demo yourself." %}
+    text: "Explore this demo yourself." %}

 Or, run your own with [`examples/penguin_demo.py`](https://github.com/PAIR-code/lit/blob/main/lit_nlp/examples/penguin_demo.py)

 LIT supports many techniques like salience maps and counterfactual generators for text data.
 But what if you have a tabular dataset?
-You might want to find out which data features are most relevant in the model’s predictions.
-LIT provides a Feature Attribution module, which is currently supported for
+You might want to find out which features (columns) are most relevant to the model’s predictions.
+LIT's Feature Attribution module for
 [tabular datasets](https://github.com/PAIR-code/lit/wiki/components.md#tabular-data)
-only, to enable identification of important features.
-This tutorial provides a walkthrough for this module within LIT, on the [Palmer Penguins dataset](https://allisonhorst.github.io/palmerpenguins/).
+support identification of these important features.
+This tutorial provides a walkthrough for this module within LIT, on the
+[Palmer Penguins dataset](https://allisonhorst.github.io/palmerpenguins/).

 {%  include partials/info-box